splunk/qbec/site/content/userguide/usage/commands.md

 Available Commands:
-  alpha       experimental qbec commands apply       apply one or more components to a Kubernetes cluster completion  Output shell completion for bash component   component lists and diffs delete      delete one or more components from a Kubernetes cluster diff        diff one or more components against objects in a Kubernetes cluster
+  alpha       experimental qbec commands apply       apply one or more components to a Kubernetes cluster completion  Output shell completion for bash, zsh, and fish component   component lists and diffs delete      delete one or more components from a Kubernetes cluster diff        diff one or more components against objects in a Kubernetes cluster